Careers

 Open Days

 In addition to the vacation Scheme, we are inviting candidates the chance to find out more about a career at Russells at our open days.
-This year we will be having one in person evening and two separate digital versions – a lunch time session and an evening session.
-There will be more details shortly.
+This year we will be having one in person evening and will be arranging digital versions for those that cannot make it into London - stay tuned for further details.

 Paralegals